 Car Air Conditioner Evaporator

-Evaporator Like the condenser, the evaporator is also a heat exchanger consisting of tubes and fins.
+The vehicle air conditioning Evaporator Like the condenser, the evaporator is also a heat exchanger consisting of tubes and fins.
 However, that’s where the similarity ends.
-Unlike a condenser, which is designed to release large quantities of heat, an evaporator is used to absorb large quantities of heat.
+Unlike a condenser, which is designed to release large quantities of heat, an evaporator is used to absorb large amounts of heat.
 An evaporator is also much smaller than a condenser and is part of the system’s low side.
 Evaporators are located in the air handling case along with the blower.

-Keepin Cool can supply a range of Evaporators to suit both new and old vehicles.
+Keepin’ Cool can supply a range of auto air-con Evaporators to suit both new and old vehicles.

 For current pricing and availability,

 Please call to discuss your specific requirement, or if you need free advice on your vehicle air conditioning problem, we would be most pleased to discuss this with you.
 Alternatively, ask a question using the Contact Form below.